 Assuming that you steadily learn the content and put in the necessary time, JapanesePod will give you a solid foundation in spoken Japanese.
 Period.
 However, no one language course can be 100% exhaustive.
 As I’ve written before, you should always use multiple resources to make progress in any language.
 With that said, here are some of the things that you won’t find included with this course:

 JapanesePod101 is great for building up your passive vocabulary and getting used to hearing the language spoken naturally.
 What it won’t give you is improved speaking proficiency.
 At least not immediately.
 For that you need to actually speak the language with friends or, better, a private tutor.
-JapanesePod doesn’t provide this with a basic subscription but the premium membership does include 1-1 teaching time.
+JapanesePod doesn’t provide this with the Basic or Premium subscriptions, but the PremiumPlus membership does include 1-1 teaching time.

 I’m of the opinion that learning to speak Japanese doesn’t need to be rushed.
 This goes for double if you’re a beginner-intermediate learner and don’t live in Japan yet.
 Focus on building up your passive knowledge first, which will give you a wider vocabulary and overall grasp of the language.
 Once you are understanding a fair amount of the dialogues, you can upgrade your membership or jump online and hire a private tutor to get some practice hours in.
 But only when you are ready.
 Far too many people go too quickly, perhaps feeling obligated to start speaking immediately.